Online Psychology Degree

 Once you have met the state’s prerequisites, your salary outlook will be determined by the type of practice you pursue.
 For example, your earning potential as a solo-practitioner will depend greatly on your ability to grow and manage a business as well as perform counseling services.
 If you choose government work, every state, county and city has its own salary scale and cost-of-living index which will determine the value of your earnings.

-Here are some general ideas from Payscale on the earning potential for individuals who have a master’s degree and are licensed:
+Here are some general ideas from the BLS on the earning potential for individuals who have a master’s degree and are licensed:

 Other popular options for those with a master’s degree in psychology choosing not to pursue a license are: